harrycresswell/cu/README.md

 ### The `base` folder

 Low-specificity, global styles that apply to the whole project (see https://cube.fyi/css.html).
 Target only element selectors here so you do as much of the work as high as possible.
 Ditch any partials you don’t need in your project.
-For example, you may not need code, table or form styles.
+For example, you may not need code, table or form styles, so remove the corresponding file from the folder.

 ### The `blocks` folder